hbz/laser3/documentation/fomantic-ui.md

-# Building CSS with Gulp
+# Read this before you deal with Fomantic UI Build

+- change one file back after installing Fomantic UI Fomantic UI from the scratch
+    - in files/frontend/semantic/tasks/build.js we have some core changes because 2 themes

+---
+# Install all the dependencies on your pc

-## Install Node.js on Linux
+## Install nodejs on Linux

     sudo apt-get install --yes nodejs

 ## Install Node.js on Windows with NVM (Node version manager for Windows) to manage Node.js versions

 1.) go to https://github.com/coreybutler/nvm-windows/releases and download nvm-setup.exe

 2.) install NVM (Node version manager for Windows) on Windows via installation file

-3.) install the latest Node.js version
+3.) install the latest Node.js via NVM version

     nvm install lts